bdwilson/obico-bambu-octoprint/README.md

 need an outlet that supports Tasmota (or can be turned on/off via a URL or command issued from Octoprint).
 Pause is accomplished by turning the printer off and back on (resume) and exploits Bambu's ability to do power outage recovery.
-You should test this.
+You will still need to go into bambu handy and do a resume onve power is restored.
 3) Obico account that supports streaming.
 4) The .gcode files in the gcode directory.
 You can also make your own gcode files using the attached script.
 These files need to be uploaded to your